Mike Cox (American politician)

 Michael Anthony Cox (born December 30, 1961) is an American attorney and politician who served as Michigan's 52nd Attorney General from 2003 to 2011.
-He was the first Republican to hold that office since Frank Millard in 1955.
+He was the first Republican to hold that office since in 1955.
 Cox took office in 2003 and won re-election in 2006.
-Jennifer Granholm, who went on to become the Governor of Michigan, preceded him in office.
+Cox served under Governor Jennifer Granholm, who preceded him as Attorney General.

 Cox lost the Republican gubernatorial primary election August 3, 2010, coming in third behind Rick Snyder and Pete Hoekstra.
 In April 2025, Cox announced his candidacy for the 2026 Michigan gubernatorial election.
+He withdrew from the race on July 17.

 Early life and education

 Cox is the son of Irish immigrants.
 He grew up in Redford, Michigan.
 After graduating from high school, he served in the United States Marine Corps from 1980 to 1983.
 He graduated from the University of Michigan in 1986 and earned his Juris Doctor from the University of Michigan Law School in 1989.